splunk/observability-workshop/docs/rum/RUM-Setup.md

 ---
 ## 3. Find the web (URL) of the RUM enabled Online Boutique

-The Online Boutique we are going to use for RUM is viewable on port 81 of the RUM Enabled instance's IP address and will be provided to you at this point.
+The Online Boutique we are going to use for RUM is viewable on port 81 of the RUM Enabled instance's IP address and the url will be provided to you by the workshop instructor at this point.

-We are all connecting to the extra RUM Enabled Online Boutique provided by this workshop's host for this RUM session.
+We are all connecting to the extra RUM Enabled Online Boutique provided by the workshops instructor for this RUM session.
 Open a new web browser and go to `http://{==RUM-HOST-EC2-IP==}:81/` where you will then be able to see the RUM enabled Online Boutique running.
 Again, view the source of the HTML Page as described in the previous section:

 ---
 ## 4. Review the Changes made to enable RUM in the HEAD section of the RUM enabled Online-Boutique